OMARomd23/Email-Guardian/reflection.md

 - **Phishing**: Malicious emails designed to steal information
 - **Legitimate**: Normal, safe emails

 The model outputs class probabilities for each category, and I select the class with the highest probability as the final classification.
-While I initially wasn't familiar with confidence scoring, I realized that the maximum probability essentially serves as a confidence measure for the prediction.

 ### Training Configuration
 ```python